gulfamtahir/insta_marketing_agents/README.md

 - **Agno**: For designing and managing AI agent workflows
 - **Ollama**: Lightweight, fast execution of local LLMs for natural language understanding

+## Upcoming Features

+- Going to add the FASTAPI as a backend
+- Automatically Posting to your instagram account with the help of Instagram MCP Server.

 ## Contributing
 Contributions are welcome!
 If you’d like to add features or improve the system: